Cairngorm Mountain Railway: Reinstatement and closure

 On 14 October 2020, the Scottish Government announced more than £16m would be spent on the reinstatement of the funicular railway as part of a £20m project.
 The programme of engineering works commenced in early November 2020.
 The works were completed late in 2022 and the railway resumed on 26 January 2023.
 It was closed again on 25 August 2023, when scarf joints installed during the remedial works were found to be out of tolerance.
 Despite Highlands and Islands Enterprise saying on 4 December 2024 that they expected it to open at the end of December, the railway did not open to the public again until 27 February 2025, before shutting again less than three months later, from 12 May 2025 to 2 June 2025, for three weeks maintenance work which included work on the concrete viaduct.
 In Autumn 2025 it shut for a further two short periods (21-23 September and 3-9 November) to complete work to "enhance the long-term durability of the viaduct.".

+The Scottish Parliament’s Public Audit Committee raised concerns in February 2026 about whether the economic benefits of the funicular were could be outweighed by the costs to maintain it.
+The report noted the funicular's high repair costs, "troubled history", and lack of transparency in its governance structure.